-Once streets and sidewalks are plowed, snow removal follows and it’s a highly coordinated process.
-The downtown is the top priority, followed by the city’s major corridors and, finally, residential roads.
+Once streets and sidewalks are plowed, snow removal follows, and it’s a highly coordinated process.
+Downtown is the top priority, followed by the city’s major corridors and, finally, residential roads.
 Wardwell said a crew of about three dozen public works employees moves snow between snowstorms.

 The most heavily developed section of Portland, Maine, is on a peninsula, and its main snow depository is packed full after about 52 inches of snow this winter.
-But city spokeswoman Nicole Clegg said it has enough nearby alternatives to avoid dumping it in nearby Casco Bay, though it would have considered it a few years ago.
+City spokeswoman Nicole Clegg said it has enough nearby alternatives to avoid dumping it into nearby Casco Bay, though it would have considered it a few years ago.

 “People started discussing the environmental consequences of putting the snow in Casco Bay,” she said.
 “It just didn’t make sense.”

 In Philadelphia, excess snow is piled onto a city lot because state environmental rules prohibit dumping in water, said city spokesman Mark McDonald.
-But last year, a snow-clearing crew was caught dumping snow in the Schuylkill River and ordered to stop after someone posted a picture of it online.
+Last year, a snow-clearing crew was caught dumping snow into the Schuylkill River and was ordered to stop after someone posted a picture of it online.

 Ed Coletta of the Massachusetts Department of Environmental Protection cautioned that besides the junk that ends up in snow piles — everything from common trash to grocery carts — it can freeze in large chunks and threaten boat traffic.